BUTANE-Smart-Chain/Butane-docs/docs/protocol/concepts/transactions.md

 - `Signatures`: array of signatures from all signers of the tx
 - `Memo`: a note or comment to send with the transaction

-To submit a Cosmos transaction, users must use one of the provided clients.
+To submit a Butane transaction, users must use one of the provided clients.

 ### Ethereum Transactions